 As an amplified audio signal (alternative current) passes through the voice coil of a speaker driver, a varying magnetic field is produced through and around the coil.

-The voice coil is attached to a diaphragm and sits within a highly-concentrated magnetic field.
+The voice coil is attached to a diaphragm and sits within a highly concentrated magnetic field.

-So, then, as the audio signal passes through the voice coil, the speaker driver begins oscillating in proportion to audio signal waveform and produces sound waves that mimic the audio.
+So, then, as the audio signal passes through the voice coil, the speaker driver begins oscillating in proportion to the audio signal waveform and produces sound waves that mimic the audio.

-Speaker diaphragms have mass and their suspensions (surround and spider) have stiffness and mass.
+Speaker diaphragms have mass, and their suspensions (surround and spider) have stiffness and mass.
 These are all factors that go into determining the resonant frequency of the driver.